 It’s funny to compare this to Howard Stern, who people sometimes call the King of All Media.
 Especially since he’s pretty much Oprah’s opposite.
 Some also call Oprah the Empress of Empathy, which Stern has nothing on.

-Nicknames like this come from her enduring appeal, and her constant philanthropy.
-People can see her giving generiously on the show most publicly.
-On a famous episode in 2004, she gave a small gift box to every member in the audience and told them that if your box has a key, you get one of the cars.
-Well, she was being tricky; every box had a key.
-The audience went wild as Oprah pointed at audience members and happily shouted “You get a car!
+Nicknames like this come from her enduring appeal and her constant philanthropy.
+People can see her giving generously on the show, most publicly.
+On a famous episode in 2004, she gave a small gift box to every member in the audience and told them that if your box has a key, you get a car.
+Well, she was tricky; every box had a key.
+The audience went wild as Oprah pointed at audience members and happily shouted, “You get a car!
 You get a car!
 Everybody gets a car!”.

 Her show is not the only way she has shown generosity.
-Less publicly she gives away enough to become the first black person on the top 50 most generous Americans in 2004.
-She stayed on this list until 2010, and by 2012 she had given almost a half a billion for educational charity.
+Less publicly, she gives away enough to become the first black person on the top 50 most generous Americans in 2004.
+She stayed on this list until 2010, and by 2012 she had given almost half a billion to educational charities.

 The Oprah Effect

-Her opinion itself is so powerful that people call her influence the “Oprah Effect”.This phenomenon will affect any product or market she associates with.
-You can see the effects in simple things such as books in her Book Club.
-The effect is also observable in more wide-sweeping ways such as being sued by the beef industry over some comments during the Mad Cow outbreak.
+Her opinion itself is so powerful that people call her influence the “Oprah Effect.”This phenomenon will affect any product or market she associates with.
+You can see the effects when looking at simple things such as books in her Book Club.
+The effect is also observable in more wide-sweeping ways, such as being sued by the beef industry over some comments during the Mad Cow outbreak.
 It even happened when Oprah gave a boost to Obama’s campaign by endorsing him.

 Oprah partnered with Weight Watchers in late 2015.
-She received over 6 million shares of the company right off the bat, and this was followed up by over 3 million more.
-In exchange for this huge chunk of equity in the company, she graced them with her Oprah Effect.
+She received over 6 million shares of the company right off the bat, followed up by over 3 million more.
+In exchange for this huge chunk of equity in the company, she graced them with the Oprah Effect.
 At the time, the stock had been tanking.
-She brought it from well below $10 to the mid $20 range, an increase of over 250%!
-The price didn’t stay that high after the end of the year, but it never fell below $10 again.
-Even better, in 2017 the stock rallied strongly and jumped to over $40 a share.
+She brought it from well below $10 to the mid $20 range, increasing over 250%!
+The price didn’t stay that high next year, but it never fell below $10 again.
+Even better, in 2017, the stock rallied strongly and jumped to over $40 a share.